 Alan AtKisson’s books include two bestsellers that have sold tens of thousands of copies — Believing Cassandra and Sustainability is for Everyone.
 These two, as well as two of his other books — The Sustainability Transformation and Parachuting Cats into Borneo (with Axel Klimek) — have been used in many university courses and professional training programs in sustainability.

 The Sustainability Transformation includes an introduction to the sustainability tools Alan developed and helped to spread around the world, including the Sustainability Compass, the Pyramid workshop on sustainable development, and the Amoeba training in professional change agentry.
 These tools are now owned and managed by a non-profit organization, Compass Education.
-(For quick video introduction, see Alan’s TEDx-talk from 2014.)
+(For a quick video introduction, see Alan’s TEDx-talk from 2014.)

 The following is a complete catalog of Alan AtKisson’s books